Mayor & Council Members

 Council Member Kristina Boeck, Alderperson Ward 3

-Alderperson Boeck was elected to a two-year term by Berlin voters in April 2018.
-Her current term ends April 2020.
+Alderperson Boeck was elected to a two-year term by Berlin voters in April 2018 and 2020.
+Her current term ends April 2022.

 Council Member Joshua Nigbor, Alderperson Ward 5

-Alderperson Nigbor was appointed by City Council to fill a vacancy in the 5th Ward on 01/29/2019.
-His current term ends April 2020.
+Alderperson Nigbor was appointed by City Council to fill a vacancy in the 5th Ward on 01/29/2019 and elected to a two-year term by Berlin voters in April 2020.
+His current term ends April 2022.

 The Common Council generally meets on the second Tuesday of the month at 7 p.m., and the Committee of the Whole meets the first Tuesday of the month at 7 p.m.
 Meetings are held in the Council Chambers on the second floor at City Hall, located at 108 N. Capron St. Special meetings are also held when required.
 Contact the City Clerk for a specific meeting schedule at 920-361-5400.

 All meetings are open to the public, although on occasion the Council may meet in closed session to discuss a subject permitted by the Wisconsin Open Meetings Law to be held in closed session (such as negotiations, personnel evaluations, property purchases or other strategic matters).